Michael Joseph Curley: Bishop of Saint Augustine

-During World War I, Curley was a strong supporter of the American war effort.
-In 1917, he established the diocesan Catholic War Council, a group that gave spiritual guidance to Florida's Catholic soldiers.
+After the American entry into World War I in 1917, Curley provided strong support of the American war effort.
+That same year, he established the diocesan Catholic War Council, a group that gave spiritual guidance to Florida's Catholic soldiers.
 He spoke at Liberty Bond rallies.
 At the end of the war, Curley celebrated a large memorial mass for soldiers who died in the war at Battery Park in New York City.
-By the end of his tenure as bishop of St. Augustine, the Catholic population in the diocese had grown from 39,000 to 41,000, with 40 new churches built.

 In 1919, Curley appealed to Bishop Giovanni Bonzano, apostolic delegate to the United States, to end an agreement between the diocese and the Society of Jesus.
 In 1889, Bishop John Moore had asked the Jesuits to build Catholic missions and churches in Southwest Florida from Tampa Bay to Key West.
 Curley wanted them to surrender control of the area, along with Jesuit property, to the diocese.
 In 1921, the Vatican approved an agreement that gave the diocese jurisdiction over the region, but allowed the Jesuits to keep their property.

+By the end of his tenure as bishop of St. Augustine, the Catholic population in the diocese had grown from 39,000 to 41,000, with 40 new churches built.